-

 3 Tips on Self-Compassion

 A popular quote on social media is “Learn to love yourself” – but what does that really mean?
 We may align this with self-care because we know it’s important for our well-being, particularly on bad days.
-But it can feel trite to talk Read more
+But it can feel trite to talk about self-love as if it’s something we can just add to our to-do list, though… Read more

 -